 If God is speaking directly to Moore, should we not tremble at His voice?
 Should we not respond in whole-hearted conviction, faith and obedience to what has been revealed by the God of the universe through her?

-If God is speaking directly to Moore then how does that effect the canon of Scripture?
+If God is speaking directly to Moore should that not affect the canon of Scripture?
 Why wouldn’t we include what He has spoken through her in our Bibles?

 Here are two quotes from other men who have considered this issue in detail: